Feyerabend/vm/metcalfe/README.md

 ## Metcalfe machine

 __call &lt;label&gt;__
-: push current position of input and output on stack. call some subprogram at label (possibly recursive calls).
+: Push current position of input and output on stack.
+Call some subprogram/-routine at label (possibly recursive calls).

 __false &lt;label&gt;__
-: conditional jump, if flag *false* then jump to label
+: Conditional jump, if flag *false* then jump to label.

 __flag *false*__
-: set flag to *false*
+: Set flag to *false*.

 __flag *true*__
-: set flag to *true*
+: Set flag to *true*.

 __match &lt;item&gt;__
-: compare one item with the input. move input pointer forward. if match the set flag *true*, else set to *false*
+: Compare one item with the input. move input pointer forward.
+If match the set flag *true*, else set to *false*.

 __print &lt;item&gt;__
-: print current item to output
+: Print current item to output.

 __return__
-: return from call (pop from stack address and set the pc)
+: Return from call (pop from stack address and set the program counter).
+Also pop positions of input and output pointers from stack.

 __stop__
-: stop the machine. print all of output
+: Stop the machine. print all of output.

 __then &lt;item&gt;__
-: compare the next item (after match) on input. make a logical *and* with current flag, i.e. if previous set of flag is *true* and the current, then they both are *true*, otherwise set flag *false* (*instr. added by me*)
+: Compare the next item (after match) on input.
+Make a logical *and* with current flag, i.e. if previous set of flag is *true* and the current, then they both are *true*, otherwise set flag *false* (*instr. added by me*).
+(NEEDED?)

 __true &lt;label&gt;__
-: conditional jump, if flag is *true*
+: Conditional jump, if flag is *true*.